 In modern healthcare settings, it’s not uncommon for nurse practitioners to fill the roles that were formerly reserved for physicians.
 As the shortage of primary care providers intensifies, family nurse practitioners are stepping up with the clinical expertise and credentials to fill the gap.
 And you can join them.

-Choose Duquesne University’s online MSN‑FNP program, and you can gain the skills to interpret medical information and deliver holistic treatment plans that emphasize both care and cure.
+Choose Duquesne University’s online MSN‑FNP program, and you can gain the skills to interpret diagnostic information and deliver holistic treatment plans that emphasize both care and cure.

 3 start dates